taradixit/ember-family-calibration/README.md

 false-negative rates.

 The study uses the released LightGBM model and the 2,568-feature `thrember` representation.
 It does not retrain or recalibrate the detector.
-This repository is maintained by Tara Dixit.

 [Read the paper](paper/EMBER2024_Family_Calibration.pdf)